-The Profit Rate Risk exposure consists of exposure to profit rate movement due to mismatches in time periods its assets and liabilities.
-This risk is measured and monitored through limits and impact on earnings.
-There is no Sukuk under trading book therefore as at 31st December 2019, there is zero profit rate risk charge for trading book.
+The Profit Rate Risk exposure consists of exposure to profit rate movement due to maturity / re-pricing mismatches in it's the Banks assets and liabilities.
+This risk is measured and monitored through limits and impact on earnings and equity.
+There are no profit rate risk position in the trading book therefore as at 31st December 2020, there is zero profit rate risk capital charge for trading book.